Aceelly/ecommerce_visuality/README.md

 3. (In terminal run:)  ```.\venv\Scripts\activate```
 4. (In terminal run:)  ```flask run```
 5. The application will typically be accessible at http://127.0.0.1:5000 in your web browser.
 You can then upload a CSV file and start querying your data.

+TO DO:
+- **Fix Asking a Question changing the Global Database**
+- **Impliment Feature for AI to do a comparison for marketing team, e.g. their price is x compared to this company or industry average is x**